microsoft/Dynamics-365-Fraud-Protection-Samples/docs/Authenticate and call Fraud Protection.md

     }
 }
 ```
-## Send events to Fraud Protection
+## Send events to Dynamics 365 Fraud Protection
-All events sent to Fraud Protection follow the same JSON model:
+All events sent to Dynamics 365 Fraud Protection follow the same JSON model:
 ```json
 {
     merchantLocalDate = <event date in ISO 8601 format>,